 The Gall-Peters Map tries to eliminate these inaccuracies.
 It makes land masses of equal size on earth look equal in size on the map.
 You can see how large Africa actually is on the map below (compare it to the map above)…

 Boston Public Schools is the first in the US to adopt the more accurate Gall-Peters Map (they’re already used in most British schools).
 This trend is important because it helps to teach students what the world it actually like.

 This article was posted on Friday, April 7th, 2017 at 8:04 pm and is filed under Countries & Cultures, Geography, Mama Lisa, Maps, Teaching, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 9 Responses to “Boston Public Schools Changed to a More Accurate World Map”